JEE Mains 2025 Session 2 Difficulty Level: Shift-Wise Analysis

 JEE Mains 2025 Session 2 Difficulty Level

-2. Chemistry: Chemistry’s overall difficulty level was moderate.
-It was tackable for most of the students.
+Chemistry: Chemistry’s overall difficulty level was moderate.
+It was manageable for most students.
 More questions from topics like Coordinate Compounds, Titration and Biomolecules were asked.
 Questions were also taken from the periodic table and polymer, but they were fewer.

-The Physics portion in both sessions of the JEE Main 2025 April 4 exam was moderate in difficulty and overall found to be manageable by the majority of students.
+In both April 4 sessions, Physics was moderately difficult and manageable for most students.
 It had a balanced composition of theoretical and numerical problems, with subjects like Mechanics, Electromagnetism, and Optics being highlighted.
-Although most questions were straightforward and founded on basic concepts, others needed proper application and solving.
+Although most questions were straightforward and based on basic concepts, others needed proper application and solving.
 The candidates who had grasped concepts in depth and performed a good variety of numericals were able to deal with this section easily.

 Chemistry was comparatively less difficult than other subjects but no less challenging because of its singularities.
-One of the distinct features of the section was the inclusion of Physics-based concepts in various Chemistry questions, making them more complex in nature compared to the rest of the years.
+Some Chemistry questions involved concepts from Physics, making them slightly complex in nature compared to the rest of the years.
 Despite that, the section remained mostly moderate in difficulty and dealt with the broad areas Organic, Inorganic, and Physical Chemistry in an excellent balance.
 Inorganic Chemistry required a high degree of memorization skills and periodic trends, whereas Organic Chemistry involved reaction mechanisms that assessed conceptual depth.

 Mathematics was the most troublesome subject in both halves of the April 4 exam.
 The questions were long, conceptually challenging, and time-consuming, requiring attention to detail, logical reasoning, and time management.
 In comparison with earlier sessions, most students agreed that the level of difficulty had gone up, mainly because of intricate calculations and multi-step questions.
 Major sections were Integration, Vectors and 3D Geometry, and Algebra (specifically complex numbers).